The WoW Warrior Guide

 Draenei – Winners of the interstellar bodybuilding contest.
 All of them.

-- Draenei also gain a 1% +hit aura that, with 4.0, is self-only.
+- Draenei also gain a 1% +hit ability that is self-only (Once it appled to the entire group.)
 Nice to have, especially for raiding, where it’s just that much less that you have to reforge/gem for.
 It means that Arms & Prot only need 6.5% hit to cap (instead of 7.5%.)
 Fury will take all the Hit it can get.

 Gnomes - Too short, the butt of too many jokes, and punted by everyone except Goblins.
 While a useful race in general, and a solid PvP race, they bring nothing special to Warriors.